-Even while it is being played out, the market crash of August 2011 is being touted as the “Crisis of Confidence” as it was driven by investor fear following the debacle that was the United States’ debt ceiling debate.
-As the markets capitulated through early August, volatility increased to a level never seen before, even by some of the most experienced market traders.
+Even while it is being played out.
+The market crash of August 2011 is being touted.
+As the “Crisis of Confidence” as it was driven by the investor.
+Fear following the debacle that was the United States’ debt ceiling debate.
+As the markets capitulated through.
+Early August, volatility increased to a level never seen before.
+Even by some of the most experienced market traders.

 But the global market crash is not due to the weakness in the one economy.
-In addition to the ability of the United States being able to lower and service their national debt, Europe is undergoing its own financial crisis which reflects much the same problem that the US had dealt with at the height of the GFC in 2008.
+In addition to the ability of the United States.
+Being able to lower and service their national debt.
+Europe is undergoing its own financial crisis.
+This reflects much the same problem that the US had dealt with at the height of the GFC in 2008.
 All we need to do is replace property debt with sovereign debt.

 By definition, a Recession is a contraction in the business cycle where there is a general slowdown in economic activity.
 Many macroeconomic indicators can be used to identify economic weakness.
 These include: